How many courses can I take?

 The tuition fees are assessed at $40,000 per academic year (September to April).
 Any non-instructional fees from the university are not included in the tuition.

 What are non-instructional fees?

-These are fees that all university students are required to pay.
+These are fees that all University of Alberta students are required to pay.
 A breakdown of the fees can be found here.

 Can I extend my participation for one or two semesters to complete more courses?

-Students who wish to continue in the initiative for a second year are required to re-apply for the additional year, and pay all fees.
+Students who which to continue in the pathway for a second year are required to re-apply for the additional year and pay all associated fees.

-Students receive U of A transcripts which can be used towards NCA Assessment Requirements to receive a Certificate of Qualification.
-After receive the Certificate of Qualification, NCA Candidates can apply for articling positions at any Provincial Common Law Jurisdiction Canadian Law Society.
+Students receive U of A transcripts which can be used towards fulfilling the NCA Assessment requirements to receive a Certificate of Qualification.
+After receiving the Certificate of Qualification, NCA Candidates can apply for articling positions at any Provincial Common Law Jurisdiction Law Society in Canada.